marcellodotgg/axum-template/README.md

 # axum-template
-An axum template repository with sqlx, docker, and OAuth set up
+An axum template repository with sqlx, docker, and OAuth set up.
+Make sure to update the Dockerfile to change your APP_NAME and other properties to fit your needs.

 ## `.env`
 ```dotenv